kaanalptkn/tinypaws-p4-ka/README.md

 ## Compatibility testing

 My website has been tested with multiple mobile devices and browsers.
-I've tested extention  devices in both Mozilla web developer tolls and Chrome developer tools.
+I've tested extension  devices in both Mozilla web developer tools and Chrome developer tools.

 Also, I tested on hardware devices such as iPhone5 iPhone 7S, iPhone 11, iPhone 12, and Samsung Galaxy S10 and Galaxy S21.